 Compare Frozen Face, where he cannot show the emotions in his face even if he feels them on the inside.
 Compare and contrast with The Stoic and the Emotionless Girl, who unlike the Tin Man do not emote, regardless of whether they have feelings or not.
 Not to be confused with the Syfy miniseries.

 - Mahou Sensei Negima! has the Robot Girl Chachamaru telling everyone this in Spock Speak.
 Subverted in that nobody believes her as she's one of the friendliest people in the cast from the beginning.
 Even her own Mad Scientist creator realizes right away that she's different.
 This is because one of the programmers of her operating system was from a lesser-known work of the writer, A.I.
 Love You, where he had designed an artificial intelligence program fully capable of emotions.
 This is only alluded to in one offhand comment in the manga.

-- Darker Than Black: made of this trope.
+- Darker Than Black: Contractors are generally assumed to be emotionless.
 Several theories about how Contractors think are brandied about, but the truth seems to be that though they are still able to feel emotions, they do not act on them, instead operating according to logic and without guilt.